2B3G/root/README.md

-# Foxytoux Installer
+# Alpine linux Installer

 ## Overview

-This shell script is designed to automate the installation of Foxytoux, a lightweight Ubuntu environment using Proot.
+This shell script is designed to automate the installation of alpine linux, a lightweight environment using Proot.

 ## Prerequisites

 - Bash shell environment
 - Internet connectivity
 - Supported CPU architecture: x86_64 (amd64) or aarch64 (arm64)
+- Nodejs installed

 ## Installation